-Now in his 6th year as the Head Football Coach and Assistant Athletic Director, Rich Alercio has taken the Hilltoppers to three state championship appearances in the past four years.
-A streak highlighted by an undefeated 2018 State Championship season.
-Prior to coming to St Johnsbury, Alercio was named the first Head Football Coach in the history of Castleton State College.
-In only their second year, the Spartans had a winning record and finished second in their conference.
-During that second season at Castleton Alercio’s offense ranked in the top 10 nationally in five statistical categories.
+Now in his 8th year as the Head Football Coach at St Johnsbury Academy, Rich Alercio has taken the Hilltoppers to four state championship appearances, highlighted by an undefeated 2017 State Championship season.
+Prior to coming to St Johnsbury, Alercio was named the first Head Football Coach in the history of Castleton University.
+In only their second year, Coach Alercio led the Spartans to winning record and finished second in their conference.
+During that second season at Castleton, his offense ranked in the top 10 nationally in five statistical categories.

 Alercio and his family live in Vermont where the support of student-athletes, faculty, families, and the local community combine to foster success and make all feel at home.